Tri-City ValleyCats: All-Star game

 The Valley Cats hosted the fourth annual New York–Penn League All-Star Game at Joseph L. Bruno Stadium in 2008.
 The game was played between teams made up of the affiliates of National League (NL) and American League (AL) teams.
 The ValleyCats, affiliates of the National League's Houston Astros, were part of the NL squad.
 Four ValleyCats were voted to play in the game: first baseman Phil Disher, left fielder Jack Shuck, pitcher Philip Rummel, and center fielder Thomas Steele.
 However, Steele was injured two weeks before the game and was replaced by Tri-City third baseman David Flores.
 The NL All-Stars won the game on a walk-off RBI by Tri-City's David Flores.
 Flores was also voted MVP of the game.

 No-hitter

 On June 21, 2008, pitchers Shane Wolf, David Miller, and Ashton Mowdy combined to throw the first no-hitter in the franchise's history.
 Wolf is a native of nearby Lansing.
 The ValleyCats won, 10–0, over the Oneonta Tigers.

-Attendance

-On July 4, 2008, The ValleyCats broke their single-game attendance record drawing 6,630 to the ballpark, 2,130 more than the listed capacity.
-The ValleyCats won, 9–2, against the Jamestown Jammers.
-The team also set a season attendance record in 2008 with 140,631 fans in attendance despite missing many games due to rain.